tribe-framework/flame/README.md

 ## EmberJS

-1. Create a new folder in /applications/
+1. Create a new folder in /applications/ and open in IDE or code editor of your choice.

 2. Install ember
 ```